 It was after the collapse of the Soviet Union in the early 1990s that a discourse on East Asia emerged among South Korean intellectuals.
-With prospects for social transformation dimmed, an alternative discourse that articulated issues beyond revolution in one country were needed, and the topic of East Asia was suggested.
-A direction for practice, critical against capitalism and nationalism was proposed based on a mass perspective.
+With prospects for social transformation dimmed, an alternative discourse that articulated issues beyond revolution in one country was needed, and the topic of East Asia was suggested.
+A direction for practice, critical against both capitalism and nationalism, was proposed based on a mass perspective.
 This continued until the early days of the Roh administration, which then proposed the notion of “Northeast Asian Hub” countries.

 The logic and orientation of this discourse have changed alongside changes of dynamics both domestic and abroad, and divergences based on ideological lines have emerged as well.
 Though the theories and practices for East Asia should not be limited within academic discourse, it would be nonsensical for social movements to carry out specific practices while entirely dismissing such discussions.
 This is because the ideological effects of academic discourse affect today’s workers’ movements as well.
 We need to look at the achievements and limitations of this together.

 What is “East Asia”?